 Apple Pencil compatibility

-Apple added support for its first generation Pencil stylus to the standard iPad last year and we hope the iPad mini 5 would have that box ticked too.
+Apple added support for its first generation Pencil stylus to the standard iPad last year and we hope the iPad mini 5 will have that box ticked too.

-The smaller device is a superb note or jotting pad and is more portable than a larger iPad so more handy to chuck in a school or work bag.
+The smaller device is a superb note or jotting pad and is more portable than a larger iPad so more handy to chuck in a school or work bag, so it makes a lot of sense to include support for the original Pencil.

 We doubt any new, non-Pro iPads will come with USB-C - rather stick to Lightning - so they won't be compatible with the second generation Pencil.